My husband and I are fortunate enough to be parents to three wild and wooly little girls.

-Get used to using the word vagina.
+Get used to using the words vagina, vulva, etc.

 If you have more than one girl, you’ll especially need to be comfortable with this one.
 During the potty-training years, you’re likely going to have to explain the importance of wiping properly.
 Using vague terms or euphemisms for what they have to wipe just doesn’t go over well.
 And although you may prefer something as pretty as ‘flower’, studies are showing that kids who use correct terms and are open to talking about their bodies are more likely to talk about something uncomfortable happening to them.